rnmapbox/maps/readme.md

     },{
       latitude: 40.714541341726175,
       longitude:  -74.00579452514648,
-      title: 'This is marker 2',
+      title: 'This is marker 2'
-      subtitle: 'Cool'
     }];
     return (
       <View>